Create notebook snapshots

 Create a snapshot of your notebook

 When your notebook is ready, you can create a snapshot of its current state.
-Using the Snapshots pane in the notebook editor, create a snapshot by completing the following steps:
+In the Snapshots pane in the notebook editor, create a snapshot by completing the following steps:

 1. Save your notebook with a title, if you haven't already.

-2. In the top ribbon of the notebook editor, click Snapshots.
+2. On the top ribbon of the notebook editor, click Snapshots.

 3. Click Create Snapshot to open the dialog box.